-The quorum of a meeting will be one quarter of the whole number of Members, subject always to a minimum of three Members.
 During any meeting if the Chairman counts the number of Members present and declares there is not a quorum present, then the meeting will adjourn immediately.
-Remaining business will be considered at a time and date to be fixed by the Chairman.
-If he does not fix a date, the remaining business will be considered at the next ordinary meeting.
+The Chairman will decide at that point the duration of that adjournment.
+If it is not possible to resume the meeting on that date any remaining business will be considered at a time and date to be fixed by the Chairman.
+If the Chairman does not fix a date, the remaining business will be considered at the next ordinary meeting.